Azad Maidan riots: Controversial poem

 A female traffic police Inspector wrote a poem in a local police bulletin of Mumbai.
 The poem title Azad Maidan was published in Mumbai city police bulletin, Samwad.
 According to Times of India, she had called Azad Maidan protestors as traitors and snakes and had suggested that they should have been shot.
 This poem was met with criticism from activists and former city police commissioner alike.
 Film Director and producer Mahesh Bhatt questioned the source of hatred for minority from police and also asked to put police force in psychiatric couch.

-In reaction to the criticisms, the journal Samwad apologised for publishing the poem.
+In response to the criticisms, the journal Samwad apologised for publishing the poem.